liferay/liferay-docs/devGuide/en/chapters/06-frameworks.markdown

     ...
     BlogsEntryServiceUtil.addEntry(...., serviceContext);

-If you invoke the service from a servlet, a Struts action or any other front end class which has access to the `PortletRequest`, use one of the `ServiceContextFactory.getInstance(...)` methods.
+If you invoke the service from a servlet, a Struts action or any other front-end end class which has access to the `PortletRequest`, use one of the `ServiceContextFactory.getInstance(...)` methods.
 These methods create the `ServiceContext` object and automatically fill it with all necessary values.
 The above example looks different if you invoke the service from a servlet:

     ServiceContext serviceContext =
         ServiceContextFactory.getInstance(BlogsEntry.class.getName(), portletRequest);